niall-byrne/rpi-media-centre/README.md

 | `RPI_PLEX_PATH_CONFIG`    | default to `${RPI_ROOT}/plex/config`    |
 | `RPI_PLEX_PATH_TRANSCODE` | default to `${RPI_ROOT}/plex/transcode` |

-These values can be customized by storing one or more of them as successive lines in the `.rpi` file:
+These values can be customized by storing one or more of them as successive lines in the `.rpi/config` file:

   ```bash
   # It may be desirable to move the Plex system files off of your USB drive to allow the disk to sleep.